uw-cheme486/uw-cheme486.github.io/writing_guidelines.md

 ## Letter of Transmittal

-This is a memorandum (if internal) or a letter (if external) to the appropriate person identifying the report.
-Teh report is actually an enclosure to this letter.
-Remember to refer to teh original memorandum or problem statement.
+This is a memorandum (if internal) or a letter (if external) to the appropriate person identifying the report. the report is actually an enclosure to this letter.
+Remember to refer to the original memorandum or problem statement.
 In order to get the reader's attention, writing several sentences summarizing the bottom line is essential.
 You should always sign or initial this memo or letter.
 This letter stands alone.
 It contains no figures or tables, and does not reference any figures or tables contained within the report.

 ## Title Page